500px/500px-iOS-api/README.markdown

 ![Additional linker flag](http://static.ashfurrow.com.s3.amazonaws.com/github/linkerflag.png)

+Also in your project's build settings, find "Header Search Paths" and add `$(SRCROOT)` and check the box indicating a recurisve search.

 Now that you're linking against the library, you're almost done!
 Wherever you want to use the 500px API, make sure you import the `PXAPIHelper.h` file:

     #import <PXAPI/PXAPI.h>